-3 Willis and Clark, Architecturat History of the Onteerstey of Canada and State and Clark, Architecturat History of the Onteerstey of Canada and State and Mrs. Rachel Poole, Edward Pierce the Sculptor, Walpole Society, vol. xi., 1922-23, and Mrs. Esdaile's article in The Architect, 2nd September, 1921.
+542 n.
+4 See Mrs. Rachel Poole, Edward Pierce the Sculptor, Walpole Society, vol. xi., 1922-23, and Mrs. Esdaile's article in The Architect, 2nd September, 1921.
 Edward Pierce, born about 1630, was the son of Edward Pierce senior, a painter of decorative designs for ceilings and a member of the Painter Stainers' Company.
 Nothing is known as to how, or from whom, he learnt his art.
 He was "chosen of the Livery" of the Painter Stainers' Company in 1668, not having previously been a member.
 Mrs. Poole states that he died in March, 1694/5; Mrs. Esdaile that he died in 1698, a date apparently accepted by the Editors of the Wren Society.
 (See frontispiece of vol. x.)
 We feel doubtful whether he could have died in March, 1694/5, because in an entry in the Masons' Freedom Book under date of 8th July, 1695, when Wm.
-Ives, a former apprentice of Pierce, was admitted to the freedom, Edward Pierce is described as "citizen and painter stainer of London," and not as " late citizen and painter stainer of London," and not as the case were he already dead.
+Ives, a former apprentice of Pierce, was admitted to the freedom, Edward Pierce is described as "citizen and painter stainer of London," and not as "late citizen and painter stainer of London deceased," as would normally have been the case were he already dead. the case were he already dead.

-employed four men at his house in 1694,1 so that he had quite a substantial shop, apart from which he was responsible, either independently or in partnership, for several not inconsiderable masonry contracts.2 Of all this work the only part which seems definitely to have been carving was that at In all the other cases he appears to have been the building Hampton Court. contractor for the masoury.
+employed four men at his house in 1694,' so that he had quite a substantial shop, apart from which he was responsible, either independently or in partnership, for several not inconsiderable masonry contracts.2 Of all this work the only part which seems definitely to have been carving was that at In all the other cases he appears to have been the building Hampton Court. contractor for the masoury.

-2. Stone Merchants.
+2.Stone Merchants.

-Various kinds of stone were used in London in the seventeenth The tomb-makers, if we may judge by Nicholas Stone, used alabaster century. (doubtless obtained from Nottinghamshire and Derbyshire), various kinds of marble (including statuary marble probably procured from Italy and black marble or Touch, shipped from Amsterdam), and, in a few instances, freestone.
+Various kinds of stone were used in London in the seventeenth.
+The tomb-makers, if we may judge by Nicholas Stone, used alabaster century. (doubtless obtained from Nottinghamshire and Derbyshire), various kinds of marble (including statuary marble probably procured from Italy and black marble or Touch, shipped from Amsterdam), and, in a few instances, freestone.
 For his domestic work, as distinct from his monuments, Nicholas Stone used black and white marbles, Purbeck marble, Portland stone, Taynton and Headington stones from Oxfordshire, Reigate stone from Surrey, Ketton stone from Rutland and Kentish stone.3 Most of Cibber's works are in freestone or Portland stone.4

-As far as general masonry is concerned, there can be no question that large amounts of Purbeck stone and Purbeck paving were being imported into London in the seventeenth century.
+As far as general masonry is concerned, there can be no question that large amounts of Purbeck stone and Purbeck paving were being imported into Loudon in the seventeenth century.
 This stone had become so popular in the later sixteenth century as to necessitate special regulations being approved in 1580,5 whilst the "search of Purbeck" was so important from a financial point of view as to be entered separately in the Masons' Account Book, even though details were not always given.
-For the 1650's, however, particulars are available, and they show that a Mr. Henry Wilson 6 was the principal dealer in Purbeck stone.
-In the eleven years from 1650-51 to 1660-61 inclusive, the Company received no less than £58.17.87 in search fees from Henry Wilson, which, at the rate of various items of ca. Society, iv., 32.]
-3 Spiers, 18.
-4 Faber, 41.
+For the 1650's, however, particulars are available, and they show that a Mr. Henry Wilson6 was the principal dealer in Purbeck stone.
+In the eleven years from 1650-51 to 1660-61 inclusive, the Company received no less than £58.17.87 in search fees from Henry Wilson, which, at the rate of